ahamedyaserarafath/Aida/README.md

 **Introduction**

-AIDA (Artificially Incident Assistant),  aims to address the common challenge faced by SaaS applications - understanding the root cause of incidents and service outages that can impact their performance.
+AIDA (Artificial Incident Assistant),  aims to address the common challenge faced by SaaS applications - understanding the root cause of incidents and service outages that can impact their performance.
 In this article, we will delve into the problem statement, solution, tools, and architecture of AIDA using GCP.

 **Problem Statement**